albop/tie_archive/session_4/index.md

 <div class="fragment current-visible" data-fragment-index="3">

-- The Lorenz curve shows graphically the deviation of the destribution from an equal benchmark
+- The Lorenz curve shows graphically the deviation of the distribution from an equal benchmark
 - Gini Index: A/(A+B)
   - Gini=0: perfect equality
   - Gini=1: perfect inequality
 - Remark: there is a formula for the Gini index, as a function of cumulative quantiles ($X_k$) and cumulative revenues ($Y_k$) $$G=1-\sum_{k=0}^{n-1}(X_{k+1}-X_k)(Y_{k+1}+Y_k)$$

 </div>

 <div class="fragment current-visible" data-fragment-index="4">

-A first international comparison:
+- A first international comparison:
   - France and UK have (today) similar levels of inequality
   - United States:  a more unequal country
   - China and Brasil: very unequal

 </div>